Can you die without walking? A trip to the US National Parks (15) Enjoy the crystal clear lakes with your whole body. Seven Lakes/Lake Helen Hike

 data

-• Drinks (More in the summer, about 2 liters)
+- Drinks (larger in summer, about 2 liters)

-• Cold weather clothing that can adjust the temperature (wind can be cold on some days.)
+- Warm clothing that can adjust to the temperature (it can get cold on windy days)

-• If you have a regular medicine, first aid such as medicine or band-aid
+- If you have any regular medications, bring first aid such as medicines and bandages

-• Swimsuits (You can swim in the lake in the summer.
-There is no place to change clothes, but bring them if you need them.)
+- Swimsuit (You can swim in the lake in the summer.
+There is no place to change clothes, but please bring your own if necessary.)

 How to get to Mount Shasta (by car)

-• It's 3 hours from Sacramento.
-Also drive north on I-5
+- It takes 3 hours from Sacramento.
+Just drive north on I-5

 Trailhead